-By Ken Johnson – In the past 40 years or so, I have owned a few old tractors and liked most of them, which I will review in this compact tractor comparison guide.
+By Ken Johnson – In the past 40 years or so, I have owned a few old tractors and liked most of them.
 When I was a teenager, I helped local farmers with fieldwork, including harvest and sometimes, to my delight, I got to drive their tractors.
 One of my uncles was an Allis Chalmers fan, WD series.
 My dad was an Oliver fan during the late 1940s and early 1950s.
 Both brands, Allis and Oliver, were row crop versions with rear wheels that could be adjusted for wider or narrower rows of corn or other row crops.
 The front tires were smaller and positioned close together under the front.
 Such a tractor could straddle two rows of corn with wheels between the rows and with a cultivator attachment it could dig out the weeds around the corn.
 During those days, corn rows were still 36 to 42 inches apart, because that was about the width a horse needed to walk between them.
 During the “old days,” Iowa corn was planted in “hills,” so corn rows could be cultivated both north and south, as well as east and west.

 Download this FREE Guide right now.